 If you’re wanting a really good foodie Mexico experience, then it’s not going to be hard to get.
-This country has so many great spots for amazing food!
+This country is a top culinary destination, with countless spots to try authentic Mexican cuisine.

 Now I’ve lived in Mexico for over a year of my life, and it’s been one of the best decisions I’ve ever made.